 Persistence in sales pays off

 At the end of this post, I want to recall a scene from a beautiful and touching movie “Pursuit of Happiness.”
 The movie is all about persistence, sacrifices and not giving up.
 It’s based on a true story but it’s still a movie, so it has some unrealistic moments of course.
 But I wouldn’t focus on that.
-The bottom line here is to inspire people to not give up and pursuit their dream.
+The bottom line here is to inspire people to not give up and pursue their dream.

 Check it out.